 Remember: seeking professional help doesn’t make you weak.
 And struggling with ADHD, depression, Bipolar disorder, OCD, etc. is nothing to be ashamed of.
 You have the power to change the future of the AAPI community and save countless lives … just by being open about mental health with your family.

 If you grew up believing you were “weak” or “ungrateful” because of your mental health, you’re not alone.
 When I started struggling with severe depression and anxiety as a teen, I turned to my mom for help.
 (Fun fact: it was actually undiagnosed ADHD.)

 My mother’s response to my struggle with mental health

-The way my mom reacted was reflective of the damaging effects of the mental health stigma in Asian culture.
+The way my mom reacted reflected the damaging effects of the mental health stigma in Asian culture.
 Here are some highlights:

-- As a devout Catholic (and typical Filipina mother) she told me to “pray harder” and “go to church” and “everything would get better”.
+- As a devout Catholic (and typical Filipina mother) she said to “pray harder” and “go to church” and “everything would get better”.

-- She reminded me that she sacrificed her life in the Philippines to move our family to America.
-In other words, I should be grateful - regardless of what was going on in my head.
+- She reminded me she sacrificed her life in the Philippines to move our family to America.
+In other words, I should be grateful - regardless of what's going on in my head.

 - Her favorite phrase: “Anak*, what do you have to be ‘sad’ about?
 You should be grateful you have food on the table and a house to live in.
 You could be on the streets right now.”

 - When things got worse, she refused to let me see a therapist or psychiatrist.
-She said to hide what I was going through — to keep it private so our family wouldn’t know something was “wrong” with me.
+She said to hide what I was going through so our family wouldn’t know something was “wrong” with me.

 Yeah - none of this made me feel better!